mikeshultz/solidbyte/docs/roadmap.md

 - Improved documentation hosted on Read The Docs
 - More commonly used helper functions for contract unit tests
 - Reasonable unit test completion
+- Revisit CLI commands and remove any DevEx rough edges
+- Working implementation of the `script` command
 - All around bug fixes

 ## 1.1